See a bid strategy's target bid

 To see how the target bid has changed over time, click Change history, which appears above the reporting table.
 Every time a bid strategy evaluates a bid it updates the Target bid column.

 Please note the following:

-Do you calculate target bid for paused bid strategies?
+Does the report show a target bid for paused bid strategies?

 No. The target bid is only displayed for bid strategies with a status of Active.

-Do you calculate target bid when the bid strategy is on hold due to the 24-hour manual override period?
+Does the report show a target bid when the bid strategy is on hold due to the 24-hour manual override period?

 No. The target bid is only calculated when the engine is run on the keyword.
 The engine does not run for keywords that are manually overridden.

 If a bid strategy has Target CPA + position constraint + bid limits, what does target bid show?

 The max CPC that the bid strategy would set if there were no bid limits and no position constraint (i.e., purely a Target CPA bid strategy).
 In this case, target bid shows what we would bid if there were no secondary constraints and only a primary goal.
 This is the same for ERS and Floodlight bid strategies.

 If a bid strategy has primary position goal + bid limits, what does the target bid show?